usethesource/usethesource.github.io/README.md

-# Rascal website
+# UseTheSource website

-This repository contains the website for [www.rascal-mpl.org](http://www.rascal-mpl.org).
+This repository contains the website for [Use The Source](http://www.usethesource.io).

-This readme will contain some instructions for common task in content management.
+* managed using jekyll
+* hosted on github pages